yuhanlyu/experimental/data-structures/ordered-set/binary-search-tree/README.md

 ## Benchmark
 The performance of iterative/recursive insertion/removal are compared.
+The iterative version uses only O(1) space while the recursive version uses O(h) space, where h is the height of the tree.
 The iterative version seems slightly faster.
 <pre>
 --------------------------------------------------------------------------------------------
 Benchmark                                                     Time           CPU Iterations